soumyasethy/Linear-Regression/README.md

 x -> Independent Variable

 So here,
-The variable Y is dependent on independent variable x.
+* The variable Y is dependent on independent variable x.
-Both variable must be Numeric & Continuous
+* Both variable must be Numeric & Continuous

 ### SLR using R,
 We create a relationship model using the lm() functions in R,

-** fit <- lm(formula=speed~dist,data=cars) **
+**fit <- lm(formula=speed~dist,data=cars)**

-Basically we are looking for R-squared measure just to see how close the data are to the fitted regression line.
-It is also known as the coefficient of determination.
+* Basically we are looking for R-squared measure just to see how close the data are to the fitted regression line.
+It is also known as the **coefficient of determination**.

 It is defined as, R-squared = Explained variation / Total variation